goldensurfer/se2/README.md

 `make all`

-Note - all executables are in ./bin/

 To run server in championshp do:

-`./server --championship "5-in-line-tic-tac-toe" XX --port ZZZZ`
+`./bin/server --championship "5-in-line-tic-tac-toe" XX --port ZZZZ`

 where XX is the number of players who must connect before championship may start and ZZZZ is the port number to listen on.

 To run GM do:

-`./master --connect_to HOST:PORT`
+`./bin/master --connect_to HOST:PORT`

 where IP:PORT is the address of the game server.
+Note, port at which server is listening for game master is defined in serv.config and is set to 2091 by default.

 To run player do:

-`./player --connect_to HOST:PORT --nick NICK`
+`./bin/player --connect_to HOST:PORT --nick NICK`

+==Player==

 Definition of the player - a process that knows: